 Livia Puljak won for her paper; ‘Risk of bias assessments for blinding of participants and personnel in Cochrane reviews were frequently inadequate' We asked her about this award and what it means to her.

-What made you to decide to enter for this prestigious Cochrane award
+What made you decide to enter for this prestigious Cochrane award?

 A long time ago, I was talking to Dario Sambunjak, a fellow Cochranite, about my frustrations with inconsistencies in the risk of bias (RoB) assessments in Cochrane Reviews, and inconsistent advice I was getting from colleagues when conducting my Cochrane Reviews.
 I told Dario that I started analyzing a large sample of Cochrane Reviews to assess the prevalence of RoB judgments that were not in line with recommendations from the Cochrane Handbook.
 Dario laughed and said – you will get Bill Silverman Prize one day for this.
 That is when I first heard of the Prize.
 In our study, we evaluated one aspect of the preparation of Cochrane Reviews, and we provided constructive suggestions on how the relevant aspects of Cochrane’s work could be improved.
 Thus, our team truly feels that our work can have a positive impact on the scientific quality of future Cochrane Reviews.